pgorman/dangerjaunt/minirules.md

 Magic Jar rehouses the caster's life essence, intelligence, and soul into an object within 30 feet.

-From within the jar, the caster can grasp out to possess the body of any creature within 120 feet that fails its saving throw.
+From within the jar, the magic-user can grasp out to possess the body of any creature within 120 feet that fails its saving throw.
 The caster's soul retreats to the jar whenever it desires or if the possessed body dies.

 While inside the magic jar, the caster can survive destruction of his original body, but destruction of the jar dooms the soul to oblivion.

-The spell ends when the Magic-User returns from the jar to his own body.
+The spell ends when the magic-user returns from the jar to his own body.

 #### 6. Teleport ####

 This spell whisks the caster or another person to a distant place.
-Success depends on how well the caster knows the destination.
+Success depends on how well the magic-user knows the destination.

 Second-hand knowledge of the location, like from a painting or map, gives a 25% chance of success.
 Failure results in death.